Post Pregnancy Sports

 My tips to decide if you are ready for more intensive sports:

 - The first 12 weeks after birth are NOT there to think about your own figure.
-During this time you should rest as much as possible, do some light pelvic floor exercises, carry as little as possible and start some expert led postnatal training.
+During this time you should rest as much as possible, do some light pelvic floor exercises, carry as little as possible and start some expert led postnatal training - one-on-one or start with your postpartum recovery course.

 - If you had a pelvic floor injury at birth (tear, incision) you should wait at least 6 months time before you go jogging or do other high impact sports.
 The tissue needs at least that long to regenerate.

 - Did you have a c-section?
-Also here I recommend you give yourself at least 6 months and in that time you can start rebuilding your core strength with a targeted build-up training before you return to high impact fitness.
+Also here give yourself at least 6 months and in that time you can start rebuilding your core strength with a targeted build-up training before you return to high impact fitness.

 - Do you sometimes lose urine while laughing, coughing, sneezing or when you exert yourself more?
 This is common but not normal.
 For this you can ask help from specialised physiotherapists and postnatal (personal) trainers.